AmirSh15/FECNet/README.md

 ### References

-If you found this repo usefull give me a star!
+If you found this repo useful give me a star!

 ```
 @inproceedings{vemulapalli2019compact,